smallfatcat/montecarlo/docs/architecture.md

 ## Overview

 Montecarlo is a casino game application built with a modern, modular architecture.
 The application supports both poker and blackjack games with real-time multiplayer capabilities, plus high-speed simulation features.
 The codebase follows strict readability standards with single responsibility principles and clear separation of concerns.
+The poker game engine now features a comprehensive state machine system for improved game flow management, error handling, and debugging capabilities.

 ## Architecture Principles